Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Summary and Conclusion

 In future work, we plan to examine the $\Mprog$ SHAM model by comparing it with observed galaxy statistics as a function of the stellar mass including clustering measurements at various redshifts \citep[e.g.,][]{Yang12,Ishikawa20,Shuntov22}, the satellite fractions as a function of the stellar mass \citep{vdB08,Knobel13}, the mass profiles around galaxies \citep{mandelbaum06,Leauthaud12} and the group statistics \citep{Hearin13b}.
-Especially, it is interesting to apply to the ``lensing is low'' problem on the CMASS galaxies. \cite{Leauthaud17} showed that SHAM and HOD models, including the $\vpeak$ model, can reproduce the observed PCF of the CMASS galaxies but overpredict the lensing profile.
-Since, as we stated, galaxies tend to live in lower mass halos in the $\Mprog$ model than the $\vpeak$ model while keeping the clustering amplitudes, the $\Mprog$ model may be able to match better the observed CMASS clustering and lensing simultaneously.

 With only one more free parameter than the $\vpeak$ model, the $\Mprog$ model is shown to be highly flexible and can more faithfully reproduce the observed ACFs, providing a more physical way to interpret the observed clustering measurements.
 The findings in this paper would be an important step toward accurate modeling of the galaxy-halo connection.